mechpen/mechpen.github.io/src/posts/2023-07-01-proc-fd-files/index.md

 excerpt: |

-  The fd files under <code>/proc/&lt;pid&gt;/fd/</code> are created when a process read or list the fd files.
-When a file descriptor is closed, the fd file is gone but the inode of the fd file stays in the VFS dcache.
+  The fd files under <code>/proc/&lt;pid&gt;/fd/</code> are created when a user read or list the fd files instead of when the actual files are opened.
+When an open file is closed, the inode of the corresponding fd file stays in the VFS dcache, and could be reused later.

 ---